The Bajra Sandhi Monument in Denpasar

 First view of the Bajra Sandhi Monument

-Therefore, after about 15 mins, I was ordering my next Grab Taxi to take me to my next tourist sight: the Bajra Sandhi Monument.
+After about fifteen minutes, I was already ordering my next Grab — this time to the Bajra Sandhi Monument.

 Level 21 Mall in Denpasar